-In addition to taking in wildlife casualties we believe in education and work experience for a variety of young people is part of that.
+In addition to taking in wildlife casualties we believe in education and work experience for a variety of young people.

 The students who take advantage of these placements come from all sorts of institutions.
-Colleges and universities, schools, vet schools and training veterinary nurses will be making use of Oak & Furrows Wildlife Rescue Centre.
+Colleges and universities, schools, and vet schools.

 These students make up part of our work force and in return for teaching them as much as we can about British wild animals and birds they provide us with another pair of hands.
 In order to be able to care for any animal, you first need to know a little about their natural life, behaviour, feeding requirements etc. At Oak & Furrows this is a vast area to deal with as there are so many different species passing through all the time and all need to be assessed very carefully on an individual basis.

 If you would like to book a work experience placement with us please email the centre email@example.com Places do book up fast, but we will try to accommodate the dates requested where possible.